jvenant/vim-java-imports/README.md

   * You can define the package deth blank line separator using g:packageSepDepth

 ### Notes:
-  This plugin is an improvment of the anonymous function found here : http://vim.wikia.com/wiki/Add_Java_import_statements_automatically
+  This plugin is an improvement of the anonymous function found here : http://vim.wikia.com/wiki/Add_Java_import_statements_automatically